faten-sawy/Part-of-Speech/README.md

 # Part-of-Speech

 ## Features done
-✅ use typescript
+✅ use typescript \n
-✅ unit testing using jasmin to endpoint controllers
+✅ unit testing using jasmin to endpoint controllers \n ✅ responsive \n
-✅ responsive

 ## How To Run Task ?
 ### to run server :